 If you have to buy it, get the best deal!

-This kit is back in stock, but it has returned to its original $80 price tag.
-I went over the reasons I would not purchase the 2018 Sephora Favorites Superstars Kit at full-price in a previous article.
+This 2018 Sephora Favorites Kit came back in stock temporarily (after I reviewed it), but it returned to its original $80 price tag.
+I went over the reasons I would not purchase the 2018 Sephora Favorites Superstars Kit at full-price in a grab or pass article.
 The main reason was the original price of $80 was too high for mostly samples that Sephora has given out many times.
 Of the $85.50 in full-size products, none of the items really grabbed my attention.
 I already owned two of them and the other two were things I would not usually purchase, especially at full-price.
 All of the samples already existed in my collection, and I did not need duplicates of any of them.
 My decision in that article was I would purchase the kit if it dipped to $40.
 At that price, I could justify grabbing the two items I did not already own and keeping some duplicates of the products I really love and would actually need.
 Days after posting that article, Sephora discounted the set to $40 in its Labor Day Sale.
 To make sure I could not pass this deal up, Sephora allowed me to use my Rouge discount code from the Beauty Insider Appreciation Event for an extra 20% off bringing the final sales price to $32.

 The only reason I bought this kit is because of the $40 price tag.
 I would NOT purchase it for $80.